Amira Selim (c0-president)

 Carina Miranda (treasurer)

 My name is Carina.
-I’m a junior Interior Design major and I’m from New Jersey.
+I’m a senior Interior Design major and I’m from New Jersey.
 I think being sustainable should be a part of our daily lives and it is something I will focus on in my design career.
 I hope to get other students to see how easy it is to integrate into our lives.

-Hi, I’m Linnea Ryshke, a sophomore painting major.
+Hi, I’m Linnea Ryshke, a junior painting major.
 My interest in Envirolutions sparked primarily from taking a Environmental Science class senior year of high school and realizing how naive I was, and still am, about my footprint in the earth.
 I became empowered to do what I can to make that impact more positive.
 By being vegan, by painting about how I see our relationship with the earth should be, and by being apart of Envirolutions, I do what I can to extend this expanding awareness.

-I’m Lilly, a sophomore Illustration major.
+I’m Lilly, a junior Illustration major.
 I’ve lived in the most urban of cities and the most rural of towns, but I’ve always cared deeply for our planet.
 I understand that when it is threatened, we all are being threatened.
 I believe that the time to act on environmental issues is now so I try to be aware, make responsible choices, take action, and spread the news to others.
 Envirolutions is a great place to do all that at Pratt.

 Chris Jensen (faculty advisor)